 Being away from home, family and close ones.
 That can be hard at times.

 What inspires you?

 Early mornings, fresh air, swimming and riding my bike.
+Mountain biking like I’ve mentioned here is my absolute favorite activity.
 The smell of trees and the taste of delicious cold beer.
 Leaving places.

 If you won a billion pounds what would you do with it?